Prompt-or-Die/pod-protocol/docs/deployment/WORKFLOW_CLEANUP_SUMMARY.md

 - ✅ Enhanced reliability with robust error handling
 - ✅ Simplified maintenance and debugging
 - ✅ Maintained all essential CI/CD functionality
+- ✅ Added comprehensive agent testing workflow
-- ✅ Reduced complexity by 60%
+- ✅ Reduced complexity by 53% (15+ → 7 workflows)

-The PoD Protocol now has a **clean, efficient, and reliable** CI/CD pipeline that focuses on core functionality while eliminating unnecessary complexity and redundancy.
+The PoD Protocol now has a **clean, efficient, and reliable** CI/CD pipeline that focuses on core functionality while eliminating unnecessary complexity and redundancy, plus dedicated agent testing capabilities.